shorepine/alles/README.md

 n = midinote, uint, 0-127 (note that this will also set f). default 0 p = patch, uint, 0-999, choose a preloaded DX7 patch number for FM waveforms.
 See patches.h and alles.py. default 0 R = q factor / "resonance" of biquad filter. float. in practice, 0 to 10.0. default 0.7.
-S = reset voice, uint 0-9 or for all voices, anything >=10. s = sync, int64, same as time but used alone to do an enumeration / sync, see alles.py T = ADSR target mask.
+S = reset voice, uint 0-9 or for all voices, anything >=10. resets every voice parameter to default. s = sync, int64, same as time but used alone to do an enumeration / sync, see alles.py T = ADSR target mask.
 Which parameter ADSR controls.
 1=amp, 2=duty, 4=freq, 8=filter freq, 16=resonance.
 Can handle any combo, add together t = time, int64: ms since some fixed start point on your host. you should always give this if you can.